Construction helmet service life

 EN 397 standard

 The most important safety standard for a construction helmet is the EN 397 standard.
-This standard defines the minimum requirements for the strength of a construction helmet and deals with the extent to which the helmet protects against falling hazards and falling objects.
+This standard defines the minimum strength requirements of a construction helmet and is about how well the helmet protects against falling hazards and falling objects.

 EN 50365 standard